witiz/markupy/docs/usage.md

 <h1>hello bobby &lt;/h1&gt;</h1>
 ```

+!!! warning "An exception for `script` and `style` tags"

+    Script and style tags are special because they usually expect their content to be respectively javascript and css code.
+In order for code to work properly, `Script` and `Style` child nodes will not be automatically escaped.
+Keep in mind that you will need to escape sensitive values yourself inside these 2 tags.

 ### Injecting Markup

 If you have HTML markup that you want to insert without further escaping, wrap